123456789zws/obfuscation_analysis/README.md

 * simplify Mixed-Boolean Arithmetic (MBA) expressions in one click (based on [msynth](https://github.com/mrphrazer/msynth))
 * locate and scrub functions with broken disassembly

 Some example use cases can be found in [examples](./examples).
+Furthermore, the REcon talk "Breaking Mixed Boolean-Arithmetic Obfuscation in Real-World Applications" demonstrates some use cases.
+The slides can be found [here](./presentation/recon25_mba_obfuscation.pdf).
 The plugin complements [Obfuscation Detection](https://github.com/mrphrazer/obfuscation_detection/): once suspicious functions are flagged, _Obfuscation Analysis_ helps you clean and understand them.
 More helpers will be added over time.

 ## Core Features